agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/ApplicationsApi.md

 <a id="updateapplication"></a>
 # **UpdateApplication**
-> Application UpdateApplication (string id, ApplicationData1 applicationData1, string name = null)
+> Application1 UpdateApplication (string id, ApplicationData1 applicationData1, string name = null)

 Use the `ApplicationData` object resource to update `Application` using `Id, Name, ExternalId, ApplicationKey` field(s) value.